History of Apple Inc.: Pre-foundation

 By March 1, 1976, Wozniak completed the machine and took it to a Homebrew Computer Club meeting to show it off.
 When Jobs saw Wozniak's computer, which later became the Apple I, he was immediately interested in its commercial potential.
 Initially, Wozniak intended to share schematics of the machine for free, but Jobs insisted that they should instead build and sell bare printed circuit boards for the computer.
 Wozniak originally offered the design to Hewlett-Packard (HP), where he worked at the time, but was denied by the company on five occasions.
 Jobs eventually convinced Wozniak to go into business together and start a new company of their own.
-In order to raise the money they needed to produce the first batch of printed circuit boards, Jobs sold his Volkswagen Type 2 minibus for a few hundred dollars, and Wozniak his HP-65 programmable calculator for $500.
+In order to raise the money they needed to produce the first batch of printed circuit boards, Jobs sold his Volkswagen Type 2 minibus for $1,500, and Wozniak his HP-65 programmable calculator for $500.

 Apple I and company formation

 On April 1, 1976, Apple Computer Company was founded by Steve Jobs, Steve Wozniak, and Ronald Wayne.
 The company was registered as a California business partnership.

-Wayne, who worked at Atari as a chief draftsman, became a co-founder in return for a 10% stake.
+Wayne, who worked at Atari, Inc. as a chief draftsman, became a co-founder in return for a 10% stake.
 Wayne was gun-shy due to the failure of his own venture four years earlier.
 On April 12, less than two weeks after the company's formation, Wayne left Apple, selling his 10% share back to the two Steves for $800.

 According to Wozniak, Jobs proposed the name “Apple Computer” when he had just come back from Robert Friedland's All-One Farm in Oregon.
 Jobs told Walter Isaacson that he was "on one of my fruitarian diets," when he conceived of the name and thought "it sounded fun, spirited and not intimidating ... plus, it would get us ahead of Atari in the phone book."